godspeedelbow/writing/async-await.md

 ## Why wait?

 With `async/await`, you can write code that is easier to read and reason about.
-Why wait?

-It's native Javascript, so it's a matter of time before it's widely supported.
+It's native Javascript so it's a matter of time before it's widely supported.
 To start using it today, use node 7 with `--harmony`.
 It's also [supported by Chrome](https://twitter.com/addyosmani/status/789126892402204673) and in any case, you can always use `babel` to transpile it into regular ol' javascript.